ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 In order to take a measurement, the collector first decides on the measurement parameters, including:

-* The values to be measured
+* The values to be measured;
-* The statistic to be computed (e.g., sum, mean, etc.)
+* The statistic to be computed (e.g., sum, mean, etc.);
+* The set of aggregators and necessary cryptographic keying material to use; and
 * The PPM scheme to use.
 This is to some extent dictated by the previous choices.